Top 71 Malaysian Slang Words Only Locals Use

 There is no explanation for ‘lah’ as the word itself means nothing; Malaysians use it to add ‘flavor’ and’ emphasis’ to their sentences.

 Fair warning, using ‘lah’ can be rather addictive once you get the hang of it.

 39 Leng Chai (Cantonese)

 Meaning: Handsome boy.
-Leng Zai is more commonly used among the Chinese, while Leng Chai is more commonly used among Malays and Indians.
+Leng Zai is more commonly used among the Chinese, while Leng Chai is most widely used among Malays and Indians.
 It’s just a matter of pronunciation.

 40 Leng Lui (Cantonese)

-While we normally use these words as a compliment, Malaysians sometimes call random strangers “Eh, Leng Cai!” or “Eh, you Leng Lui” to get their attention, rather than the usual “excuse me.”
+While we usually use these words as a compliment, Malaysians sometimes call random strangers “Eh, Leng Cai!” or “Eh, you Leng Lui” to get their attention, rather than the usual “excuse me.”

 41 Macha (Tamil)